homelab-alpha/docs/content/docs/docker/compose-information/freshrss.info.md

   indicating this is for an application like FreshRSS.
 - **PASSWORD_DB**: The password for the `freshrss` user.
 Ensure this password is strong and unique, as it grants access to the database.
-- **PORT_DB**: The port MySQL is listening on.
+- **PORT_DB**: The port MariaDB is listening on.
 The default is `3306` unless configured differently.
 - **USER_DB**: The username for accessing the database.
 In this case, the user is `freshrss`.

 <br />

-## MariaDB/MySQL Configuration
+## MariaDB/MariaDB Configuration

-This file contains configuration settings for the MariaDB/MySQL server.
+This file contains configuration settings for the MariaDB/MariaDB server.
 It determines how the database behaves, such as connection settings, performance, and security.